A Primer on Empathy and Empathy Fatigue

 News stories on marginalized communities often rely on empathy because news organizations believe it will prompt audiences to care – and it likely will, but only to a point.
 After you exhaust your audience, it may be difficult to get them back.

-On the other hand, there is no evidence of solidarity fatigue – when people can see paths forward and recognize they can join a movement bigger than one individual and bigger than themselves, their energy and hope may increase.
+On the other hand, there is no evidence of solidarity fatigue.
+When people can see paths forward and recognize they can join a collective effort bigger than one individual and bigger than themselves, their energy and hope may increase.